 "Tuning the Instrument" is designed for 7th and 8th grade Creative Writing and Theatre classes.
 As these are elective classes, topics are introduced yearly at my discretion.
 However, Science and Language Arts teachers may find some of the lessons useful as they relate to their curricula with regard to anatomy, and reading and writing respectively.
 Under Title II of the Goals 2000: Educate America Act - which acknowledged the arts as core subjects comparable in importance to traditional content areas - an arts program, such as ours at Betsy Ross Arts Magnet School, should be aligned to certain criteria as set forth in the document, National Standards for Arts Education (published in 1994).
 This document is a 142-page book composed by the Consortium of National Arts Education Associations, and was funded by grants from the Department of Education, the National Endowment for the Arts, and the National Endowment for the Humanities.
 Cultivating the whole child, building many kinds of literacy, developing intuition, reasoning, and imagination, are some of the aims of this unit that align with the arts program standards.

-(Recommended for Theatre, Drama, and Creative Writing, grades 7-8; recommended for Theatre, Drama, and Creative Writing, grades 5-8)
+(Developed for Theatre, Drama, and Creative Writing, grades 7-8; recommended for Theatre, Drama, and Creative Writing, grades 5-8)